Virtual Infrastructure best practices

 After we delivered the virtual infrastructure the customer they installed the Navisphere agent anyway and that’s when the trouble started.
 Despite the claims from EMC that no problems had been reported to them and the customer could install the agent without issues, the installation resulted in all kinds of issues.

-The correct time and time sync is essential in a virtual infrastructure because virtual machines can be ‘paused’ when no CPU cycles are needed.
+Time sync The correct time and time sync is essential in a virtual infrastructure because virtual machines can be ‘paused’ when no CPU cycles are needed.
 So configure a NTP time source in your network to synchronize all ESX hosts with.
 (Thanks Marius Redelinghuys for the input)

 Because VMware licenses VMware ESX by socket it is recommended to use CPU’s with a high core density.
 This way your will get the bes performance for the lowest price.